cvut/javascript/README.md

 ## Regular Expressions

-Keep regular expressions in variables, don't use them inline.
+Keep regular expressions in variables, don’t use them inline.
 This will vastly improve readability.

 ##### Bad